5 Daily Habits That Keep Your Muscles Strong

 A minimum of 0.8 grams of protein per kilogram of weight (or for a 150-pound person, that’s 54 grams), according to the U.S. Department of Agriculture.
 If you don’t want to do the math, use the organization’s online calculator to figure out your proteins needs along with other nutrients.

 But don’t get too caught up with numbers.
-The 2015–2020 Dietary Guidelines recommends concentrating on eating protein-rich foods rather than focusing on a particular amount of protein.
+Dietary guidelines recommend concentrating on eating protein-rich foods rather than focusing on a particular amount of protein.
 Dewitt suggests speaking with your doctor about protein intake and goals.

-Find out the best sources of protein, according to the new Canada Food Guide.
+Find out the best protein sources, according to the Canada Food Guide.

 Include protein in all three meals